The Evolution of Turbulence Producing Motions in the ABL Across a Natural Roughness Transition: Theory

 \subsubsection{Extension of Analysis through Time-Duration and Impulse}

 A recent study conducted by~\citeA{bristow2021unsteady} extended the quadrant analysis over a barchan dune, by quantifying an average time-duration, $T_Q$, and average impulse strength, $J_Q$, for a quadrant event.
-The spatial evolutions of $J_Q$ and $T_Q$ provide insights into the impact of IBL development on turbulence producing motions and the sediment transport.
-An average time-duration for quadrant events, as provided in~\citeA{bristow2021unsteady}, may be calculated using \begin{linenomath*}
+The spatial evolutions of $J_Q$ and $T_Q$ provide insights into the impact of IBL development on turbulence producing motions and the sediment transport. {We first define a quadrant event using start and end times $A_{Q,k}$ and $B_{Q,k}$, respectively, where $Q$ is the quadrant number and $k$ is the event number. $A_{Q,k}$ and $B_{Q,k}$ are found when the product of $u'$ and $w'$ cross zero, such that an event may start when $u'w' < 0 \rightarrow u'w' > 0$ and ends when $u'w' > 0 \rightarrow u'w' < 0$, or \textit{vice versa}.} {Using this definition, we can determine the} average time-duration for quadrant events, as provided in~\citeA{bristow2021unsteady}, \begin{linenomath*}

 \end{linenomath*}